-7. Annual Reviews of Statement or EHCP
+7. Annual Reviews of Statement of SEN or EHCP

-Pupils' continuing needs will be monitored through the subsequent process of the Annual Review of Statement or EHCP.
+Pupils' continuing needs will be monitored through the subsequent process of the Annual Review of Statement of SEN or EHCP.
 Where appropriate, this process will support reintegration into mainstream school with transitional support.

 Transition reviews, for pupils aged 14 - 16, will be held annually to plan for the most appropriate post 16 placement.
-This will include consideration of Further Education (FE) and employment provision.
-Reviews for post 19 transitions will also be held.
+This will include consideration of Further Education (FE) provision.